KARNATISAITHARUN/documentation/introduction/understanding-cpg.md

 # Understanding the Code Property Graph (CPG)

 All ShiftLeft solutions leverage the CPG.
-Based on your application code, in the form of either a JAR for Java or as source code for C/C++, ShiftLeft generates a a Code Property Graph (CPG) that can be used as the basis of custom static analysis.
+Based on your application code, ShiftLeft generates a a Code Property Graph (CPG) that can be used as the basis of custom static analysis.
 The CPG provides an extensible, multi-layered representation of each unique code version, including the various levels of abstraction—all presented in a single graph, across multiple programming languages.
 CPGs are serializable to various output/exchange formats such as CSV, GraphML, Gryo,and Protobu.

 ![CPG](img/cpg.jpg)